A radio station which has broadcast to hundreds of thousands of patients at a Bradford hospital has celebrated its 40th birthday.

 Volunteers estimate the station has broadcast for more than 55,000 hours over four decades.
 A total of 15 presenters currently broadcast for 45 hours every week.

-To celebrate their 30th anniversary the station hosted a ‘radiothon’, where they broadcast for two days non-stop.
+To celebrate their 30th anniversary the station hosted a ‘radiothon’, broadcasting non-stop for two days.

-St Luke’s Sound can be found at www.stlukessound.co.uk where a new website is currently under construction and there are plans to launch on Facebook and Twitter soon.
+St Luke’s Sound can be found at www.stlukessound.co.uk where a new website is currently under construction and there are plans to launch on Facebook soon.

 Honorary Secretary, David Rathmell, who has been at the station for nine years, added: “We have received lots of well wishes and support from hospital staff and patients and we are now looking forward to the future with excitement.”